Overview

 - Support Worker

-Evidence of the following is required BEFORE placement can be undertaken:
+Evidence of the following is required BEFORE work placement (hands-on industry experience) can be undertaken:

-- Vaccinations – including but not limited to the flu vaccine, and 3 COVID vaccinations
+- Vaccinations – Evidence of some vaccinations is also a requirement including but not limited to influenza (flu) vaccination, and 3 COVID vaccinations prior to the placement component

 Your CHC33021 Certificate III in Individual Support (Ageing and Disability) will include the below: